 My research interests include probabilistic and approximate algorithms, game AI, graph theory, computational photography, computer vision and machine learning along with its countless applications.
-During my PhD, I am focusing on creating efficient intelligent algorithms for use in image and video processing.
-Amongst other topics, I am utilizing high level vision using deep learning on fundamental low level vision tasks.
+During my PhD, I am focusing on creating efficient intelligent algorithms for use in image and video processing and perceptual metrics for evaluation.
+More generally, I am working on deep generative models.

-Most recently, our work with convolutional generative adversarial neural networks has reached state-of-the-art results for the task of single image super-resolution in both quantitative and qualitative benchmarks.
+Our work with convolutional generative adversarial neural networks has reached state-of-the-art results for the task of single image super-resolution in both quantitative and qualitative benchmarks.
 We have further reaches state-of-the-art results in video super-resolution.
 A further line of work entails evaluating generative models such as GANs and improving their performance.

 Please see the Projects tab for more information.

 As I am close to graduation, I am open to speak about possible opportunities in academia and research positions in the industry.
 Please contact via email.

 Variational Autoencoders (VAEs) provide a theoretically-backed framework for deep generative